 But then if you’re prepared and you’re organized, then it doesn’t show to the people that you’re presenting to.
 It’s more of a feeling that you’ve got than what’s being perceived from the outside.

 Matthew Pollard: Absolutely.
 And I’m glad you shared that.
 And actually, I want to focus on that just for a second.
 Before we come back to talking about momentum partnerships and champion relationships, which is, you know, my hot buttons, because I personally believe that if we’re out networking, do you want to buy for me?
 Do you want to buy from me?

 Now.
-Of course, there are strategies to combat that.
-However, the best way to combat it is to not start with a introduction.
+Of course, there are strategies to combat that, such as identify common interests.
+However, the best way to combat it is to not start with an introduction.
 Sorry to start with an introduction, as opposed to going in and just trying to close a deal with every person you meet, which also feels totally uncomfortable.
 But let’s talk about this energy thing for a second, because I’ve seen you behind the scenes quite frequently, and I know for a fact that you put a ton of energy into running, but to run into a whole bunch of different events and activities and leadership meetings and things like that.

 But I’ve seen you in the cameras off, or I should say, when the record button is off, and it’s like all of a sudden you hit a wall and you’re exhausted and a lot of times you’ll say, I need to switch off, I need to have some downtime.
 So let’s talk a minute about that, because one of my assertions always is that introversion, the real version of introversion, is where you draw your energy from.